 2) Free telephone consultations to any worried pet owners, whether you are a registered client or not.

 3) Delivery of medication for pain relief, chronic ailments and emergencies.
-This will be by arrangement to your doorstep/post box and not in person.

 We are living in unprecedented times and I want to reassure all of you of my continuing support and dedication to the welfare and health of you and your pets.